Police union's calling arrested NFL player 'wild animal' draws condemnation

 "This egregious statement is far from a dog whistle, it’s an overtly racist smear," Roberts said.
 "This is yet another example of prejudicial, offensive conduct from officers associated with NYPD SBA."

-Color Of Change said it's requesting a formal apology from the NYPD.
+Color Of Change said it's requesting a formal apology from the Sergeants Benevolent Association.

 Some Twitter users called the organization's tweet "racist" and "unprofessional," while others said they wanted to hear Bates' side of the story.